 Yoshizawa Ryo’s performance in episode 1 was exceptional, showing his ability to shift swiftly between a cowering “victim” to a heartless hunter.
 He stole the scene whenever he appeared, be it the initial cryptic message telling Yoshimura’s character to stop, or the insanely believable pretense as a meek “Okamoto”.
 Yoshizawa was very detailed in his portrayal, right down to the way he stared in shock at his grabbed collar and how he cowered subtly in reaction.
 Sometimes, actors are judged in greatness not only by scenes in which they play their turn in chess, but also in reaction shots.
 All these made the final reveal of his true self even more stunning, and the way he flipped the switch between two extreme personalities was captivating.
 Yoshizawa never fails to give me chills every time he switches into such a cold persona.
 Although he has existing issues with enunciation, his voice was so inhumane and emotionless, as if he was speaking to someone who was already dead.
 To an object.

 On the other hand, Yoshimura Kaito overdid it as the first episode’s guest.
 He felt too forced and seemed to be playing too hard with the crazed manga villain stereotype with the rough pronunciation, wild expression and #Goldfisheyes.
-Yoshimura was also unfortunate enough to have his character fall prey to the writing to become a irritatingly pretentious character.
+Yoshimura was also unfortunate enough to have his character fall prey to the writing to become a irritatingly pretentious entity.
 Pretentiousness is funny if executed well, but he kept rambling on and not getting to the point in the show.
 I understand that it’s suppose to be a character trait, but it ended up going overboard.
 Doing so disinterests the audience and it certainly made me want to drag the progress bar to the end of his monologue.
 Admittedly, the pretentiousness became so oversaturated at one point that it entered into the realm of comedy.
 It not only became a device for tonal shifts and focal shifts, but also for comedic relief, with Yoshimura’s character calling out Yoshizawa’s for the very same thing.

-As for the directing, I would put it at “Less than desirable”.
+As for the directing, I would put it at “less than desirable”.
 It had too much gratuitous male gaze and pantyshots.
 There were unnecessary scenes and poor attempts to have comedic relief exactly in moments where tension had just been successfully built, making the whole episode feel rather chaotic and less coherent than I would have liked it.
 The writing was long-winded – the plot was simple yet unnecessarily convoluted.
 In addition, there were scenes that made it seem more like a tokusatsu drama than the dark image they had been trying to sell during the promotions.
 It was also a pity that the effects were on the cheap side, and they looked like they came out of a movie effects app on a smartphone.

 Long story short, the drama had all the trappings of a mediocre dark shounen or seinen manga, from the crazed wild villain and the cold powerful protagonist to panicking civilians and useless pantyshots.
 However, Yoshizawa was the only reason that could convince me to continue.
 (Jia)